Multhree/Computer-Vision/feature-extraction/README.md

-- if u want to konw  more detail about code please see my blog: https://www.cnblogs.com/multhree/p/11296945.html
+- if u want to know  more detail about code please see my blog: https://www.cnblogs.com/multhree/p/11296945.html